plbstl/MediaDL/CONTRIBUTING.md

 ## Ask questions and provide feedback

 Questions can be asked about, suggestions and complaints can be made for new and existing features; error codes and messages; data tracking; typos; the website's contents, look and feel; this guide; ways of doing things; basically anything related to MediaDL.
-Just [open an issue](https://github.com/plbstl/MediaDL/issues/new) and write everything down.
+Just [open an issue](https://github.com/plbstl/MediaDL/issues/new) and write down everything.

 > **NOTE:** You need a GitHub account to open an issue or make a change.